Time elapsed: 2w1d

 CREATE person:the_noblewoman SET name = "The Noblewoman", properties = [building:old_castle]; CREATE person:wulfield SET name = "Wulfield"; CREATE person:adelaide SET name = "Adelaide"; CREATE person:bertha SET name = "Bertha";

-It’s almost time to join them with the RELATE
+It’s now time to join them with the RELATE

 looks like this: